Verified Pharmacy Program Terms and Conditions

 Pharmacy acknowledges that:

-- Information that Pharmacy provides or has previously provided to NABP or that NABP otherwise acquires or has previously acquired about Pharmacy as part of the Services, including, without limitation, application, inspection, and e-Profile data, may be used by NABP for any purpose, and may be made available at any time and for any reason to regulatory agencies, governmental authorities, and participating third parties from which Pharmacy is seeking certification or accreditation or renewal thereof;
+- Information that Pharmacy provides or has previously provided to NABP or that NABP otherwise acquires or has previously acquired about Pharmacy as part of the Services, including, without limitation, application, inspection, and e-Profile data, may be used by NABP for any purpose, and may be made available at any time and for any reason to regulatory agencies, governmental authorities including, without limitation, Food and Drug Administration (FDA) pursuant to any agreement between a state and FDA or NABP and FDA, and participating third parties from which Pharmacy is seeking certification or accreditation or renewal thereof;

 - Should it require a more current inspection to renew or obtain a pharmacy license in a particular state, it is the Pharmacy’s responsibility to timely and proactively request an inspection from NABP.
 In such circumstance, Pharmacy must apply for a new inspection by completing the then applicable VPP application and submitting the then-applicable payment;